integr8ly/integreatly-operator/test-cases/README.md

 ### Targets

-The Targets define against which release the test case would have to be executed the next time.
+Targets version defines against which release the test case is going to be executed next time.
 This is useful to include or exclude the test cases form a specific release.

 If the Targets is not defined then the tests will be marked as per-release and would be included in all releases.